MusicalNinjas/pyo3-testing/README.md

 # pyo3-testing: A crate to make testing pyo3 wrapped functions easy in rust

-Pyo3-testing is designed to save the need to continually build and install your wrapped extension modules in order to run integation tests in python.
+Pyo3-testing is designed to save the need to continually build and install your wrapped extension modules in order to run integration tests in python.

 It provides a test attribute `#[pyo3test]` which allows you to shorten your tests to: